 Testimony submitted for the record to the Military Compensation and Retirement Modernization Commission regarding compensation and quality of life needs of military families.
 Our Association's highest priority is to fight to ensure family support programs and resources are authorized, funded, and implemented at the level needed to maintain the readiness of service members and their families, and allow them to meet the challenges of the military life style.
 (More)

-To access the complete list of testimonies, click here.
+To access the complete list of testimonies in 2013 and 2014, click here.

 Until military families are relieved of the weight of war, we hope you will continue to contribute to their wellbeing.